Web Privacy Notice and Statement of Information Disclosure Practices

 If you disable cookies off, some features will be disabled.
 It won't affect the user's experience that make your site experience more efficient and some of our services will not function properly.

-How do we use and share information we collect?
+How does TCC use and share information it collects?

 Tarrant County College also complies with the Family Educational Rights and Privacy Act (FERPA), which restricts the release of education records.
 In general, a student's information may not be released to a third-party without the student's permission.
 Certain exceptions apply, including an exception that requires the College to release information in response to a lawfully issued subpoena.
 The College also may release "directory information" about a student unless the student has informed the College in writing that the student wishes to protect directory information from disclosure.
 Read more information on FERPA.
 Students may exclude the release of public directory information during registration.